Meet the Staff

 James Touchton, Manager of Policy and Government Affairs

-James Touchton recently joined the Council after spending the last 4 and ½ years in the Georgia Senate.
+James Touchton joined the Council after spending the last 4 and ½ years in the Georgia Senate.
 In the Senate, James served in the Senate Research Office as a Senior Policy Analyst and Advisor, where he focused in Education & Youth, Higher Education, State & Local Government Operations, Science & Technology and State Institutions and Properties.
 In addition to serving as a Senior Analyst, James was named a Senior Fellow to the National Conference of State Legislature’s Early Learning Program and the state contact for “Project Democracy.”
 James received his Bachelors of Political Science in 2006 from Kennesaw State University and his Masters of Public Administration in 2009.

 Mallory Johnson, Marketing and Operations Assistant